 Standardized Patient and Simulation (SIM) Lab

 Twelve thousand square-feet of modern and state of the art technology highlights the Standardized Patient and Simulation (SIM) Lab, located on the second floor.
-The facility is dedicated to providing hands-on, active student learning and professional development opportunities utilizing simulation provided by both live patients and high fidelity simulators.
+The facility is dedicated to providing hands-on, active student learning and professional development opportunities utilizing simulation provided by both live standardized patients and high fidelity simulators.

-Duplicating the exam rooms in the medical clinic (associated with the college) will allow for the development of student skills required for patient interviews, gathering of information through history and physical examination, evaluation and interpretation of information to make a diagnosis and design a treatment plan, as well as, the setting needed to learn utilization of electronic medical records and documentation systems, diagnostic modalities such as radiology, ultrasound, cardiac and pulmonary evaluations in patients similar to those that will be encountered in practice via a safe environment for both the patient and the learner.
+Duplicating the exam rooms in the medical clinic (associated with the college) will allow for the development of student-doctor skills required for patient interviews, gathering of information through history and physical examination, evaluation and interpretation of information to make a diagnosis and design a treatment plan, as well as, the setting needed to learn utilization of electronic medical records and documentation systems, diagnostic modalities such as radiology, ultrasound, cardiac and pulmonary evaluations in patients similar to those that will be encountered in practice via a safe environment for both the patient and the learner.

 The facility provides for the interprofessional education and interaction required of today’s physician; allowing osteopathic student-doctors to interact with nursing, public health, athletic trainers, emergency medical technicians and other health care providers in the evaluation and care of simulated patients.